anoobishnoob/Future-Project-Ideas/README.md

 finished this one at this link https://github.com/anoobishnoob/oneRepMaxCalculator-C-Sharp now if I can show the other percentages that will be pretty cool as well.

+I want to create an android app for this now

 # internet scrapers
 self explanitory
+// need to upload a few I have created in Python and C#.
+They need better frontends though

 # get a understanding of the functional language Haskell
 self explanatory